 Skidmore College is Chartered

 President Keyes died in office only two and a half years after he victoriously brought collegiate status to Skidmore.
-Succeeding him was Harvard educated Henry T. Moore, who was inaugurated in 1925 and remained Skidmore's President for thirty-two years.
+Succeeding him was Harvard-educated Henry T. Moore, who was inaugurated in 1925 and remained Skidmore's President for 32 years.

-In the early 1930s, Skidmore College was spread among approximately twenty buildings in downtown Saratoga Springs.
-One was Griffith Hall, pictured here.
-Griffith housed the science department's offices, classrooms, and labratories.
+In the early 1930s, Skidmore College was spread among approximately 20 buildings in downtown Saratoga Springs.
+One was Griffith Hall, pictured above.
+Griffith housed the science department's offices, classrooms and labratories.
 The building, located on Union Avenue, is now a part of the Empire State College campus.

 Skidmore's incoming freshmen underwent several initiation rituals.
 One was the wearing of the freshman bib.
 As described in the "College Traditions" section of the 1942–43 Student Handbook, "each entering student is given an oil cloth bib bearing her name and address, which she is required to wear the first few weeks of college.
 This amusing custom has a real purpose in enabling freshmen to identify each other and in accelerating acquaintance, and in enabling upperclassmen to identify them."

 By the time President Moore retired in 1957, Skidmore's student body stood at 1,100 strong and the campus was spread throughout approximately 80 buildings in downtown Saratoga Springs.
 President Moore had succeeded in enriching Skidmore's liberal arts focus by adding such programs as biology, drama and speech, history, philosophy, psychology and Romance languages.